akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 ### Configuring HTTPS connections

+Akka HTTP no longer uses the HTTPS configuration configured with `ssl-config` by default.
+Instead, it will use the JRE defaults for client connections.
+For server connections you should create a @apidoc[HttpsConnectionContext] with the relevant configuration.

 Previously, the SSL configuration was constructed based on the parameters you pass to @apidoc[HttpsConnectionContext$] and the logic and configuration used by the [ssl-config](https://lightbend.github.io/ssl-config/) library.
 This was